-Jamie Murillo Re: Newport Crossings Mixed Use Project DEIR January 14, 2018 Page 9
+Jamie Murillo Re: Newport Crossings Mixed Use Project DEIR January 14, 2018 Page 9 is erected and construction does not occur within that buffer until these nests are no longer active.
 In the DEIR's cultural resources analysis, the City finds that the Project has "potentially significant" impacts and has the potential to damage buried archeological resources and paleontological resources.
 (DEIR, p.
 5.4-10.)
 It states that, if archeological resources are discovered during grading, "all construction work within 50 feet of the find shall cease and the archeologist will assess the find for importance."
 (Ibid.)
 If the find is not important, then the DEIR states that "work will be permitted to continue in the area."
 (Id. at pp. 5.4-10 - 5.4-11.)
-But the DEIR does not explain what should occur if the find is important or if the find is Native American in origin, and does not provide enforceable mitigation measures to protect such a find (Ibid.)
+A12-10 But the DEIR does not explain what should occur if the find is important or if the find is Native cont'd American in origin, and does not provide enforceable mitigation measures to protect such a find (Ibid.)
 If paleontological resources are discovered during grading, the DEIR likewise provides that the if the discovery is determined "not to be important" then work may continue, but does not explain what should occur if the find is important and does not provide enforceable mitigation measures to protect such a find.
 (Id. at p.
 5.4-11.)
 This does not ensure enforceable protection of important resources.
 Please update the DEIR to provide enforceable mitigation mechanisms to provide for the protection of important archeological and paleontological resources.
 V. The DEIR's Land Use Analysis is Inadequate.

-A. The DEIR does not adequately explain how the Project complies with existing land use regulations.
+The DEIR does not adequately explain how the Project complies with A. existing land use regulations.
 An EIR that is unclear or omits key information fails to adequately inform the public about a potential project's impact on the environment.
-(See Laurel Heights, supra, 47 Cal.3d 376, 391 ["an EIR is an informational document" that should provide "detailed information about the effect which a proposed project is likely to have on the environment..."], citing Cal.
-Pub.
+(See Laurel Heights, supra, 47 Cal.3d 376, 391 ["an EIR is an informational document" that should provide "detailed information about the effect which a proposed project is likely to have on the environment...."], citing Cal.
+A12-11 Pub.
 Resources Code § 21061, Cal.
 Code Regs., tit.
 14, § 15003(b)-(e) [citations omitted].)
 The DEIR appears to conflict with itself with respect to land use.
 In the Housing and Population component of the DEIR, the DEIR states "most of the proposed development is consistent with the general plan," yet Table 5.9-1, which analyzes land use consistency, states that the Project is consistent with all "Applicable Goals and Policies" of the Newport Beach General Plan ("General Plan").
 (Compare DEIR, p.
 5.11-10 with pp. 5.9-12 - 5.9-25.)
 Is the Project, in its entirety, consistent with the City's General Plan?
 If it is not, what components of the Project are not compliant with the General Plan?
 Please provide specific references to exact General Plan policies and provisions.